03.28.2026 Minoru Yasui Day

 Elissa Dungess, Minoru Yasui Student Contest Committee Co-Chair, JAMO Director of Education & Engagement

-Announcement the 2026 Minoru Yasui Student Contest winners featuring artwork inspired by the 2026 theme: Upholding the Rule of Law: What does seeking justice for all look like?
+Announcement of the 2026 Minoru Yasui Student Contest winners featuring artwork inspired by the 2026 theme: Upholding the Rule of Law: What does seeking justice for all look like?

 Keynote & Panel Discussion: